-GM is committed to publicly reporting our progress on an annual basis, discussing the opportunities and challenges that we encounter as we work to enhance our performance and conduct our business in the most responsible manner possible.
-The reporting process not only helps us to manage and measure our progress, but also helps us to engage with both internal and external stakeholders around the world.
+General Motors is committed to publicly reporting on environmental, social and governance (ESG) topics on an annual basis, discussing the opportunities and challenges that we encounter as we work to enhance performance and conduct business in the most responsible manner possible.
+The reporting process not only helps us manage and measure our progress, but also helps us to engage with both internal and external stakeholders around the world.#4

-This report has been prepared in accordance with the GRI Standards: Comprehensive Option.
+This report has been prepared according to GRI Standards: Comprehensive Option.

-For 2017, Stantec conducted an independent review for limited assurance on waste, water, carbon and energy data for global facilities.
-Click here for Stantec’s full statement of assurance.
+For 2018, Stantec conducted an independent review for limited assurance on waste, water, carbon and energy data for global facilities.
+See Stantec’s full statement of assurance.
 Due to limited assurance on most material data streams within the report, this review only involves operational management.
 Neither the GM Board of Directors nor senior management is involved in seeking assurance for the report.